 - Those interested in attending a service will need to make a reservation in advance.
 We know, that’s slightly inconvenient.
 However, this process will help ensure that we’re meeting guidelines for building capacities and social distancing.
 And yes, unfortunately that means we may not have space to accommodate everyone interested in attending.
 Hence, the importance of the reservation system.
 Wondering how to make your reservation?
 Scroll down to our FAQs.

-- For health and safety reasons our coffee bars, water fountains, bookstores and The Corner Café at Chesterfield will remain closed.
+- For health and safety reasons our coffee bars, water fountains and The Corner Café at Chesterfield will remain closed.
 Please do not bring drinks to service with you.
 Because, well, have you ever tried drinking through a mask?
 Bringing a bottle or sippy for a child in the Nursery or Twos room, no problem!

 - To allow for proper social distancing, every other row will be available for seating and we’ll ask you to leave two seats between you and those outside your party.